 The Hotel Zone's stretch is about 10 kilometres long and most properties hold 15 to 30 metres of shoreline.
 The Beach has 90, which at peak season translates to an actual empty lounger at 2pm rather than a wait.
 The sand here is softer than the south-end stretch, and the water at Km 7.2 is usually swimmable outside sargassum season.

 Every room comes with a private pool or Jacuzzi, and the property holds 90 metres of private shoreline at Km 7.2, one of the softer sand sections in the middle of the Hotel Zone.
-The press page claims features in Forbes, CNT, Travel + Leisure, and Elle, which is consistent with the pricing: rates run from $350 to $700-plus in peak.
-Tier is Moderate on the composite because of the room count rather than the beach club traffic, and the booking reality reflects both.
+The press page claims features in Forbes, CNT, Travel + Leisure, and Elle, which is consistent with where the pricing sits: firmly in the upper band for the beach road.
+Demand pressure here comes from the room count rather than the beach club traffic, and the calendar reflects both.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.